bainro/LTH/README.md

 # Lottery Ticket Hypothesis in Pytorch

 This repository contains a **Pytorch** implementation of the paper [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635) by [Jonathan Frankle](https://github.com/jfrankle) and [Michael Carbin](https://people.csail.mit.edu/mcarbin/) that can be **easily adapted to any model/dataset**.

-This is not my work, this is a lazy man's fork of the repo here: https://github.com/rahulvigneswaran/Lottery-Ticket-Hypothesis-in-Pytorch.
-I've added some features though, not just a simple copy and paste.

 ## Requirements
 ```